jack3898/imageboard/apps/client/src/components/atom/README.md

 - Simple
 - Used in a variety of different contexts and places
 - Has no tie-in to this application, if I wanted to migrate these to another package, it will be trivial

+## Note

+This library uses a lot of components from shadcn/ui https://ui.shadcn.com.